 To protect the government’s financial health, the GFOA recommends that jurisdictions make use of the finance officer’s expertise throughout the collective bargaining process.
 The finance officer should participate in the following ways:

 - Be prepared.
 Consider the goals and interests on both sides of the table.
-Be prepared to assess the financial ramifications of any alternative settlement scenarios and to understand and calculate their costs.
+Be prepared to assess the financial and operational ramifications of any alternative settlement scenarios and to understand and calculate their costs.

 - Evaluate potential renegotiation triggers.
 The finance officer should work with the negotiating team to assess the financial benefits and risks of clauses that would reopen the contract.

 - Make peer comparisons and emphasize service comparisons rather than just size or location.
 Analyze and understand the collective bargaining agreements of similar jurisdictions, fairly comparing the value of the total compensation and non-economic factors in any potential agreement the jurisdiction is considering.

 - Determine proposal costs and affordability.
 When negotiations begin, provide the relevant financial information and work with the management team to determine prudent cost limits while still meeting community needs and priorities.
 Establish a methodology for comparing the cost of all proposals.
 All parties should consider both the short-term goals of the current negotiation and the costs involved with longer-term structural issues.
 Where appropriate, bring in consultants such as actuaries or financial advisors to help quantify costs in the short and long term.

 - Determine the effect on different employee units including long-term implications and forecasts.
 Consider the implications of each change in any potential agreement or on the entire workforce.
 For example, an agreement reached with one unit may set expectations for other employee groups in future negotiations.
 Also consider the management and fiscal implications, including compensation equity for employees who are not unionized particularly leave time accruals and banks, salary compression, pension calculations, and recruitment or retention incentives.